 This is the Netflix film written and directed by Dan Gilroy (director of Nightcrawler).
 The Velvet Buzzsaw cast includes a long list of popular actors – Jake Gyllenhaal, Rene Russo, Toni Collette, Zawe Ashton, and John Malkovich to name a few.
 The Velvet Buzzsaw sundance premier happened in January 2019, and the movie belongs to the genre of horror.
 It’s interesting how the fright is presented in the film.
 Usually, a scary flick puts the entire emphasis on the paranormal event, and the characters are either caught in it or trying to fight/stop it.
 Velvet Buzzsaw has a lot more going on as far as the main plot is concerned and meets the supernatural side of things a while later.
 The film is pretty straight-forward, so let’s get down to business right away.
-Here’s the explanation to the plot and ending of the movie Velvet Buzzsaw.
+Here’s the explanation to the plot and ending of the movie Velvet Buzzsaw; spoilers ahead.

 There is a pretty significant message the film drives home – the value of an artist is measured by the money that can be made from selling his/her art, and the people who are in charge of selling them are, many a time, art-morons.
 To add to this, we have critics who have either sold their souls or have no clue what they are talking about yet have the power to control the market.
 A great analogy would be the film world today.
 You have many struggling film-makers, and dozens of films are released on various platforms.
 Audiences use critics’ opinions to make a decision whether or not to watch a movie.
 Year on year, amazing films go unnoticed either because the distributor doesn’t want to promote it or a set of critics choose to score it poorly because they are too busy going gaga over some other film that makes critique portfolio look good.
 The same applies to the music industry as well.
 In a nutshell, Velvet Buzzsaw is set in a world where the people who abuse their power meet with a gory demise.